DreamFuture6/FED-PV/README.md

 ## Dataset Presentation

-The following are the three flow fields in our dataset, which are (a) Cylinder, (b) JHTDB, and (c) Backstep.
+The following are the six flow fields in our dataset.
 ![image](https://github.com/DreamFuture6/FED-PV/blob/main/FigDatasetShow.png?raw=true)